mosszhaodphil/doc_asl_stanford/index.rst

 The pre-requisite of this tutorial includes:

-1 Download and install `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_software package 2 Understand the basics of `ASL <http://mriquestions.com/what-is-asl.html>`_ 3 Able to visualize MRI data in NIfTI format
+1 Download and install `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_software package.
+2 Understand the basics of `ASL <http://mriquestions.com/what-is-asl.html>`_.
+3 Able to visualize MRI data in NIfTI format.

 .. toctree::